oxidecomputer/quartz/README.md

 ### Prerequisites
 - You need a copy of buck2 built locally.
 [Instructions](https://buck2.build/docs/getting_started/)
 - You'll need python3/pip installed and accessible on your path.
+We have python 3.10 working in linux, and python 3.12 working in windows.
+Python 3.9 did not work in windows at least, we have no other data points on other python versions.
 - You'll need to install required python packages `pip install -r tools/requirements.txt`
+- You'll need to have GHDL installed and on your path (in linux this comes with the oss-cad-suite, but oss-cad-suite windows builds don't build GHDL).
+As of Jan '24, the ghdl-MINGW32 bit nightly version was working in windows.

+:warning: **Windows Users**: You need to be in Developer Mode for buck2 to be able to use symlinks, and should consider setting `LongPathsEnabled` in regedit at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` to 1 and rebooting.

 ### buck2 run
 Comprehensive buck2 command line guidance is out of the scope of this document